railsbridge/docs/sites/workshop/more_teacher_training.deck.md

 * Students have diverse backgrounds
 * If they aren't getting a concept, avoid anything that might shame them.
 * Don't be surprised when someone hasn't heard of something before.
 * Don't grab anyone's keyboard.
 Avoid taking over unless you think it's *really* necessary.
+Ask before you do.
+"Mind if I drive for a sec?"

 # OUR IDEAS (Technically Capable 3)
 ### Don't go too deep for your class level, but also, don't gloss over things